Correlations of the Riemann zeta function: Moments over bad shifts

-where $\ell(k_\ast) = |\ell|_\infty$ as in (\ref{eqn:goodShiftDPMV}), only now we have also used the definition of the bad set $\B_{f(1)}$ and used a union bound over all $s \leq L$.
-By Lemma \ref{lem:Splitting}, all that remains is to control the moments of $\p_{f(1)}$ slightly off of the half line.
+Unlike the previous section, we have now also used the definition of the bad set $\B_{A,n}$.
+By Lemma \ref{lem:Splitting}, all that remains is to control the moments of $\p_{n,T_s}$ on the half line.